Sunkware/notthatstuff/README.md

 are of two kinds: general and per-speaker.
 Some of general parameters:

 * `REPLIQUES_RESERVE_LEN` (16 by default) prevents filling of disk space with repliques accumulating indefinitely.
 As soon as the number of repliques in `_repliques_` reaches this limit, the generation is paused.
 Now choose: either you set it to large value, generate all repliques beforehand (this is how we made the aforementioned demo) and halt the process with Ctrl+C, or open another terminal and from `YourNTS/` run `playeraser.py` (see below).

+* `CHATTER_SEED1` and `CHATTER_SEED2` "seed" the conversation in the beginning

+* `CHATTER_HIDDEN_REFRAIN` is prepended to each pair of past repliques at generation, to keep conversation from wandering too far astray

 * `TEXT_LENGTH_MIN` (in tokens, 128 by default)